-The Clara Lemlich awards for social activism celebrate the lives of incredible women in their 80s and 90s and 100s whose brilliant activism has made real and lasting change in the world.
-They’ve been held every year since 2011, and since 2013 have been celebrated at the Museum of the City of New York.
+The Clara Lemlich awards for social activism celebrate the lives of incredible women whose many decades of brilliant activism have made real and lasting change in the world.
+The Awards have been held every year since 2011, and since 2013 have been celebrated at the Museum of the City of New York.

 The wonderful 2020 honorees are below.
 Due to the pandemic the reception was virtual, please explore the individual pages to find the introductions and acceptance speeches you might have heard at the ceremony—use your imagination for the rest.

 Connecting Activists is part of our ongoing effort to let young activists hear stories directly from those with more experience.
 Take a look at the first interviews done by some remarkable high school and college students.

 In these times we are reminded of the legacy of Clara Lemlich, which lives on in the work done by the essential workers and medical professionals on the front lines of this crisis.
 Both groups are predominantly female, bearing the brunt of the COVID-19 pandemic as they shepherd us through it.
 Congratulations to all the honorees of this year’s Clara Lemlich Awards, and to the awards themselves for moving to a virtual format in response to this pandemic.Manhattan Borough President Gale Brewer